Behavioral Strategy for Healthcare

 Not as a primary strategy.
 Some sub-actions can become more automatic in stable contexts, but many health behaviors remain goal-directed and constraint-bound.
 Start with feasibility and matching.

-What should you measure?
+What should you measure in healthcare behavior change?

 What are the main ethical guardrails?